What is a director penalty notice?

 Yes.
-The old DPN laws still apply so you may get a DPN that gives no opportunity to have the penalty remitted (being a Lockdown DPN) or one that gives 21 days in which to act and avoid personal liability.
+You may get a DPN that gives no opportunity to have part of the penalty remitted (being a Lockdown DPN) and gives 21 days in which to act and avoid personal liability for the rest.
 In practice, the ATO will often issue both a Lockdown DPN and a 21-Day DPN at the same time for different amounts.

 Yes.
 The DPN laws are designed to change the behaviour of directors.
 In years gone by, directors tended to leave tax debts at the bottom of the payments pile.
 That was often achieved by directors simply not complying with tax lodgement and payment requirements – BASs were not lodged on time and tax debts were often the last to be paid.
 That is now a very bad approach.
-The two simple rules are:
+The three simple rules are:

 And to be clear, if the company cannot pay the debt due under a BAS for GST, PAYG or a Super debt, lodge the return anyway, otherwise you will be personally liable for the debt.